sarahyRSL/deezee/README.md

 To protect your data, your database is located on a dedicated database server that is protected by a firewall.
 ```
-virtual environment: `python -m venv ProjectName` from above this root
+virtual environment: `python -m venv venv` from above this root

-`deezee-freight/bin/activate` to turn on venv
+`source venv/bin/activate` to turn on venv

 just set up any docker and throw mysql in it. (schema.sql)[schema.sql] has the database schema, get a db dump of whatever's up currently and make that fit the schema.